Are The Weeknd & Justin Bieber Feuding After ‘Wack,’ Flip Off Amid Selena Gomez ‘PR’ Romance?

 So, is the Biebs really jealous of SelGo and The Weeknd’s new romance or is he just winding everyone up?

 Only Bieber would know of course.
-However, the smart money would ask why he would be bent out of shape over a relationship he reportedly thinks is just PR?
+However, the smart money would ask why he would be bent out of shape over a relationship he reportedly thinks is pure PR?

 Meanwhile, here’s a refresher on this tangled web of young celebrities.

 Hours after the “Abelena’s” photos were published, the Weeknd’s former girlfriend, supermodel Bella Hadid — unfollowed Gomez on Instagram.
-While it was Bella who ended her 18-month romance with Tesfaye last November, E!
+Although it was Bella who ended her 18-month romance with Tesfaye last November, E!
 News reports the model still has feelings for him.

 “She is actually not over The Weeknd.
 She still loves him,” a source said of Bella to E!